 How important are follower counts?

-You’ll notice that we prioritize interactions.
-Some accounts have amassed large follower counts and we do believe there is a degree of importance to audience size.
-But there are many variables involved and we’re more interested in recognizing content that resonates regardless of follower count.
+We prioritize interactions.
+Some accounts have amassed large follower counts and we believe there is a degree of importance to audience size.
+But there are many variables involved and we’re interested in recognizing content that resonates regardless of follower count.

-How do you calculate average interactions per post/tweet?
+How do you calculate average interactions per post?

-We examine a specific time period (week, month, year) and determine total number of posts/tweets by accounts.
-We then divide the total number of interactions generated during that time period by total number of posts/tweets to arrive at average interactions generated per post/tweet.
+We examine a specific time period (week, month, year) and determine total number of posts by accounts.
+We then divide the total number of interactions generated during that time period by total number of posts to arrive at average interactions generated per post.